 Know your goals

 You should have a set of goals or outcomes that reflect your own personal situation.
-For the UKVI model portfolio the goals are simply to have higher income and growth than a passive alternative, with less risk.
-Specifically, I want:
+For the UKVI model portfolio, the goals are simply to have higher income and growth than a passive alternative, with less risk.
+Specifically, I want the following: